panteln/thundr-gae-user/README.md

 ````
 You will also need to update your `application.properties` file to include environment specific parameters dependent
-on the settings from you OAuth Provider and the custom call back urls you setup in with your application.
+on the settings from you OAuth Provider and the custom call back url.
 For example:

 ````
 oAuthCallbackGoogle=http://<domain>/account/provider/google/signin